 The program, which is split into 12 modules over 4 years, is designed to fit into various schedules, with both online and onsite options.
 Courses are offered in both English and Spanish.

 The Dallas - Fort Worth onsite program is meant for individuals in the DFW area who want to take their CBS courses at the University of Dallas or another parish in the area.
 These classes meet for two hours a week.

 Our online courses are taught by acclaimed University of Dallas faculty known for their serious, academic, and faith-filled work.
 Students engage with classmates through online discussion boards and watch relevant lectures posted by professors.
-Class, which is split into three 10-week modules, opens the week of September 6 and ends the week of May 8.
-Online classes are held asynchronously.
+Class, which is split into three 10-week modules, online classes are held asynchronously.

 Already registered?
 Visit the Student Resources pages for more details on the books needed for your course, how to order your books, how to complete your summer assignment, and specific pages for your courses.

 The Escuela Bíblica Católica is the same curriculum of the Catholic Biblical School, only taught in Spanish.
 It is offered throughout DFW and at several dioceses across the U.S. in partnership with the Catholic Extension Society.

 The Catholic Biblical School is split into 12 10-week modules over 4 years.
 Classes begin in late August and end in May each year.
 The first two years of the CBS program, focus on the biblical books that form the foundation of both the Old and New Testaments.
 Years three and four of the program cover the remaining books of the bible, emphasizing their contexts and principle themes.
 While starting at the beginning of the four year cycle is encouraged, a student can join the program at any point.
 Students completing the requirements of all four years of the Catholic Biblical School program will receive a Certificate of Advanced Biblical Studies from the School of Ministry.